 Note that we also need to remove the

-ClearData() call when we are in “build” mode, i.e. when the unit is ours, because we’ll need this target for the “Build” task.
+ClearData() call when the unit is ours, because we’ll need this target for future tasks (more specifically, the ability to construct buildings).
 So we just add a little check in the if-branch at the end, when the agent has reached its destination, and if the unit belongs to us we don’t clear the data right now.

 And finally, all that’s left to do is call our new data receivers from our event listener callback functions in the

 _taskTrySetDestinationOrTargetNode variable to my script to get my reference to the node in the behaviour tree, and then call one of its new

 At that point, if you select a few units and right-click on the ground (or on another unit), you’ll see that they all move towards their target and eventually settle at different, well-spaced positions.

 Here is another example where the units follow a target:

 So – we’ve successfully implemented a multi-agent formation system, yay! 🙂

 So far, we’ve seen how to have our “leader” unit assign random positions.
 We are using the Poisson disc sampling method to get a nice repartition of these points, but it is still a stochastic process that will get us different positions every time.